zhangrui231/learcs.site/docs/curriculum-resource/cs61a/ch/32-functional-programming.md

 The if expression in Scheme is a _special form_, meaning that while it looks syntactically like a call expression, it has a different evaluation procedure.
 The general form of an if expression is:

-To evaluate an if expression, the interpreter starts by evaluating the <predicate> part of the expression.
-If the <predicate> evaluates to a true value, the interpreter then evaluates the <consequent> and returns its value.
-Otherwise it evaluates the <alternative> and returns its value.
+To evaluate an if expression, the interpreter starts by evaluating the &lt;predicate&gt; part of the expression.
+If the &lt;predicate&gt; evaluates to a true value, the interpreter then evaluates the &lt;consequent&gt; and returns its value.
+Otherwise it evaluates the &lt;alternative&gt; and returns its value.

 Numerical values can be compared using familiar comparison operators, but prefix notation is used in this case as well:

 The boolean values #t (or true) and #f (or false) in Scheme can be combined with boolean special forms, which have evaluation procedures similar to those in Python.

-> -   (and <e1> ... <en>) The interpreter evaluates the expressions <e> one at a time, in left-to-right order.
-If any <e> evaluates to false, the value of the and expression is false, and the rest of the <e>'s are not evaluated.
-If all <e>'s evaluate to true values, the value of the and expression is the value of the last one.
+> -   (and &lt;e1&gt; ... &lt;en&gt;) The interpreter evaluates the expressions &lt;e&gt; one at a time, in left-to-right order.
+If any &lt;e&gt; evaluates to false, the value of the and expression is false, and the rest of the &lt;e&gt;'s are not evaluated.
+If all &lt;e&gt;'s evaluate to true values, the value of the and expression is the value of the last one.
-> -   (or <e1> ... <en>) The interpreter evaluates the expressions <e> one at a time, in left-to-right order.
-If any <e> evaluates to a true value, that value is returned as the value of the or expression, and the rest of the <e>'s are not evaluated.
-If all <e>'s evaluate to false, the value of the or expression is false.
+> -   (or &lt;e1&gt; ... &lt;en&gt;) The interpreter evaluates the expressions &lt;e&gt; one at a time, in left-to-right order.
+If any &lt;e&gt; evaluates to a true value, that value is returned as the value of the or expression, and the rest of the &lt;e&gt;'s are not evaluated.
+If all &lt;e&gt;'s evaluate to false, the value of the or expression is false.
-> -   (not <e>) The value of a not expression is true when the expression <e> evaluates to false, and false otherwise.
+> -   (not &lt;e&gt;) The value of a not expression is true when the expression &lt;e&gt; evaluates to false, and false otherwise.

 ### 3.2.2   Definitions